Half dime: Seated Liberty (1837–1873)

 These were the last silver half dimes produced.
 The design features Liberty seated on a rock and holding a shield and was first conceived in 1835 used first on the silver dollar patterns of 1836.
 The series is divided into several subtypes.
 The first was struck at Philadelphia in 1837 and New Orleans in 1838 and lacks stars on the obverse.
 In 1838 a semicircle of 13 stars was added around the obverse border, and this basic design was used through 1859.
 In 1853, small arrows were added to each side of the date to reflect a reduction in weight due to rising silver prices, and the arrows remained in place through 1855.
 The arrows were dropped in 1856, with the earlier design resumed through 1859.
 In 1860, the obverse stars were replaced with the inscription UNITED STATES OF AMERICA and the reverse wreath was enlarged.
 This design stayed in place through the end of the series.
-In 1978 a unique 1870-S Seated Liberty half dime became known.
 The Seated Liberty half dime was produced at the Philadelphia, San Francisco and New Orleans mints in an aggregate amount of 84,828,478 coins struck for circulation.
 See also United States Seated Liberty coinage.